I am Francesco Bonami, curator of “Maurizio Cattelan: The Last Judgment,” an exhibition organized by UCCA in Beijing.

 A horse with a pole stuck in its belly.
 A dead horse.
 A sign on top of the pole: “INRI.”
 The image was taken by Cattelan from a British tabloid.
 Animal rights protesters stuck a pole in a dead horse to protest against scientific experiments on live animals.
 Cattelan brings the level of the protest farther up, bringing his own tradition to the table: his Catholic upbringing.
 The pole becomes the cross where Christ was crucified.
 Written on top of the cross were the letters I-N-R-I (“Iesus Nazarenus, Rex Iudaeorum,” meaning “Jesus of Nazareth, King of the Jews”).

+Father is a mural where two huge feet become like sculptures on Easter Island.
+The feet are the feet of the artist.
+The title Father reveals his complex relationship with his own father, a father that was at the same time absent and dead while still living.
 There is also another image which comes to mind when looking at Father.
 It’s the image of the body of Che Guevara, the guerilla leader that was killed in the jungle of Bolivia, and paraded in front of journalists after his death.
 His feet—bare—were the most prominent feature of his body, like in this work, by Maurizio Cattelan.

 Bidibidobidiboo: this phrase comes from Cinderella.
 One of the fairies, once she performs her magic, pronounces this phrase, “bidibidobidiboo.”
 But Cattelan attaches this magic to something tragic.
 What we see is a corner of a kitchen, most probably the kitchen where young Cattelan grew up having breakfast, dinner, and lunches.
 A little yellow Formica table, a sink with dirty dishes, a boiler for hot water attached on the wall, a chair—and on the chair, not a young Cattelan but a dead squirrel.
 A squirrel that committed suicide.
 On the floor we see a little gun.
 Cattelan, like Walt Disney, takes a little animal and transforms it into a character from a story, in this case a character from a tragedy.
 Death becomes the central issue of this work.
 Despair, failure for a life that doesn’t have any perspective; this is one of Cattelan’s key early works, first presented in London in a small gallery in 1996.